aghaffar570/node-cli-app/README.md

 ## alternative setup

+clone the repository.

-clone the repository and run `npm start` to run the cli app.
+run `npm install` followed by `npm start` to run the cli app.

 ## remove package :wave: